 - Be permanently disabled and receive Social Security disability insurance benefits for at least two years; or

-- Have End-Stage Renal Disease (ESRD) and require dialysis treatment or a kidney transplant; or
+- Have End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
+People with ESRD are eligible for Medicare coverage regardless of age.
+(ESRD) and require dialysis treatment or a kidney transplant; or

 - Have Lou Gehrig’s Disease (Amyotrophic Lateral Sclerosis).

-Most people are automatically enrolled in Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... (hospital insurance) as soon as they meet the eligibility requirement.
-Most people are not required to pay a monthly premium for Medicare Part A. As long as you or your spouse paid Medicare taxes while working for a minimum of 10 years, you’re covered.
-If you did not pay your fair share of taxes, you will be required to pay a monthly premium, up to $441 (at the 2013 rate; 2014 A premium is an amount that an insurance policyholder must pay for coverage.
+Most people are automatically enrolled in Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. (hospital insurance) as soon as they meet the eligibility requirement.
+Most people are not required to pay a monthly A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ... may increase).
+In the federal Medicare program, there are four different types of premiums. for Medicare Part A. As long as you or your spouse paid Medicare taxes while working for a minimum of 10 years, you’re covered.
+If you did not pay your fair share of taxes, you will be required to pay a monthly premium, up to $499.

-Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... (medicare insurance) is different.
+Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. (medicare insurance) is different.
 Most seniors turning 65 will get their Medicare Part B automatically, and most pay the full Part B premium.
 If you live in a U.S. territory, or if you qualify for any reason other than age, enrollment is not automatic.
 The Part B premium changes each year.
-In 2013, seniors earning up to $85,000 per year pay $104.90 per month.
-High-income earners pay more, up to $335.70 per month.
-The 2014 Part B premium is expected to increase to $123.10.
+Seniors earning up to medicare_costs value=”irmaa-single-t1″] per year pay $170.10 per month.
+High-income earners pay more, up to $578.30 per month.

 In all cases, you must enroll in Medicare Part B as soon as you become eligible.
 Your reason for qualifying determines when you are required to enroll.
-The General Enrollment Period is 1 January through 31 March.
+The The General Enrollment Period (GEP) allows beneficiaries to enroll in Medicare Part A and Part B from January 1 to March 31 if they missed their Initial Enrollment Period.
+Beneficiaries can also enroll in a... is 1 January through 31 March.
 Your Individual Enrollment Period is within two months (before or after) of the qualifying event (e.g., your 65th birthday or 25th month receiving Social Security benefits).

 If you fail to enroll in Medicare Part B when you are first eligible, you may be asked to pay a penalty equal to 10 percent of the premium for each 12-month period you were not enrolled.
 Some exceptions apply, including credible insurance through an employer.